The Oxford Academy

 Equality: The Oxfordshire FA will ensure that it treats people fairly and with respect and that it will provide access and opportunities for all members of the community to take part in, and enjoy, it's activities in an atmosphere free from harassment, bullying, discrimination or abuse.
 The Oxfordshire FA will seek to provide a service which is appropriate to the needs of an individual and to make reasonable adjustments or provide support, where appropriate, to cater for those needs.

 Please be aware that if you have previously attended an FA Safeguarding Children Workshop within the last 3 years, you can renew this qualification for free online with your FAN.
 The following link explains this re-certification process.

 All course bookings are subject to Oxfordshire FA's Course Booking Terms and Conditions.

 In booking a course you acknowledge that:

 - You are fit to participate and acknowledge that you do so at your own risk.

 - Oxfordshire Football Association Ltd, its staff, or any authority which provides facilities, is under no liability in respect of any injury, which you may sustain.

 - Oxfordshire Football Association do not accept liability for loss or damage to your personal possessions whilst you are attending a Course.
 Candidates may wish to take out insurance for any valuable possessions that they bring with them.

 - You are fully aware that photographs and footage may be taken by authorised OFA staff, and give your permission for this material to be used for promotional, marketing and internet purposes.

-Please ensure you visit the link below to familiarise yourself with these before booking:
+Please ensure you visit the link below to familiarise yourself with all the Course Booking Terms and Conditions before making your booking: